 How does ViaCord work?

-You can sign up with ViaCord online or by phone.
+You can sign up with ViaCord online or by phone in just a few minutes.
 The company then sends you a health history questionnaire and service agreement, which you complete and return by email or fax.
-ViaCord next notifies your health care provider that you intend to bank your baby’s cord blood (and cord tissue, if you choose).
+ViaCord also notifies your health care provider that you intend to bank your baby’s cord blood (and cord tissue, if you choose).

-ViaCord sends you a collection kit to take to the hospital and give to your health care provider, which collects the cord blood.
-Within one to two hours after delivery, your family calls ViaCord, and it sends a medical courier to pick up the kit and transport it to ViaCord’s lab for processing and storage.
-ViaCord lets you know as soon as the collection kit arrives at the lab outside Cincinnati.
+ViaCord sends you a collection kit kit with everything your health care provider needs to perform the collection on the day of delivery.
+One to two hours after the stem cells have been collected, call ViaCord Customer Service at the number provided and the company will dispatch a medical courier to pick up the collection kit for transport to ViaCord’s lab for processing and storage.
+ViaCord lets you know as soon as the collection kit arrives at the lab.

-ViaCord processes the cord blood and cord tissue using cell separation, then cryogenically stores the stem cells in a five-compartment storage bag.
-If your family ever needs to use the stem cells, you contact ViaCord, and it provides documentation and samples to your health care provider and coordinates delivery to the appropriate facility.
+After ViaCord receives the collection kit, the stem cell collection goes through an FDA-recommended process of cell separation to reduce red blood cells and unwanted plasma.
+The stem cells are then stored in a five-compartment storage bag and cryopreserved in storage tanks similar to ones used at major medical research facilities.
+If your family ever needs to use the stem cells, contact ViaCord, and it provides documentation and samples to your health care provider and coordinates delivery to the appropriate facility.